-The note will need to be signed by the Sport Organiser, before roll call or at recess at the latest.
-Parents arriving at the Front Office to collect their child will be required to fill out a leaving form and have it signed by the Sport Organiser.
+The note will need to be signed by the Sport Organiser, before Homeroom or at recess at the latest.
+Parents arriving at the Front Office to collect their child will be required to fill out an early leaving form and have it signed by the Sport Organiser.

-LEAVERS - signing out of school permanently
+Leavers - signing out of school permanently